 Dog owners in Florida may also be able to avoid liability by posting a prominent, large “Bad Dog” sign on the property.
 However, you can still sue in this case if the owner showed negligence or if the dog bit a family member younger than six.

-You have four years to file a lawsuit starting at the date of the dog bite injury in Florida.
+You have four years to file a personal injury lawsuit in Sarasota starting at the date of the dog bite injury in Florida.
 The court may award damages to cover your medical bills and other associated expenses.